uwumarogie/extract-text-from-pdf/README.md

 # Extract Text From PDF

 A simple React + TypeScript + Vite application demonstrating how to extract text from PDF files directly in the browser using pdfjs-dist.
+I just want to test the package "pdfjs-dist" in test production environment before using the package for real production code.

 ## Features